 # Tool

-Reverse invoking a Tool means that a plugin can call other tool-type plugins within the Dify platform.
-If you are unfamiliar with the basic concepts of reverse invocation, please first read [Reverse Invocation of Dify Services](/en/develop-plugin/features-and-specs/advanced-development/reverse-invocation).
+A plugin can reverse invoke other tool-type plugins within the Dify platform.
+If you are unfamiliar with the basics of reverse invocation, first read [Reverse Invocation of Dify Services](/en/develop-plugin/features-and-specs/advanced-development/reverse-invocation).

 Consider the following scenarios:

-* A tool-type plugin has implemented a function, but the result is not as expected, requiring post-processing of the data.
+* A tool-type plugin implements a function, but the result is not as expected and the data needs post-processing.

 * A task requires a web scraper, and you want the flexibility to choose the scraping service.

-* You need to aggregate results from multiple tools, but it's difficult to handle using a Workflow application.
+* You need to aggregate results from multiple tools, which is difficult to handle in a Workflow application.

-In these cases, you need to call other existing tools within your plugin.
-These tools might be from the marketplace, a self-built Workflow as a Tool, or a custom tool.
+In these cases, your plugin needs to call other existing tools: tools from the marketplace, a self-built Workflow as a Tool, or a custom tool.
+All of them are available through the plugin's `self.session.tool` field.

 ```python theme={null}